xtofl/articles/function_composition/function_composition.md

 I'll be using Python for this demo, just for its succinctness.
 I may add C++ examples later - C++ allows us to add just a little more syntactic sugar with function overload resolution.

+I'll start explaining what fluent interfaces are.
+Adding operator overloading to the mix, we'll end up with a nice pipeline construction syntax.

 ### Fluent Interfaces

 In most programming languages, you have a way to build [fluent interfaces](https://en.wikipedia.org/wiki/Fluent_interface), allowing you to chain operations to an object together: